kosalgeek/generic_asynctask/README.md

 5. If it shows no errors and you see  **import com.kosalgeek.asynctask.PostResponseAsyncTask;** correctly, then you are good to go.

 ## Follow Me
+ * Get more tutorials at http://www.kosalgeek.com and http://www.top12review.com
  * Get more free source codes at https://github.com/kosalgeek
- * Subscribe my YouTube channel https://youtube.com/c/Kosalgeekvideos
+ * Subscribe my YouTube channel https://youtube.com/user/oumsaokosal
- * Follow me on Twitter https://twitter.com/kosalgeek
+ * Follow me on Twitter https://twitter.com/kosalgeek and https://twitter.com/okosal

 # LICENSE